openclimatefix/uk-pvnet-app/README.md

 ## Validation Checks

 We run a number of different validation checks on the data and the forecasts that are made.
-These are in place to ensure quality forecasts are made and saved to the database.
+These are in place to ensure quality forecasts are made and saved to the data-platform.

 Before feeding data into the model(s) we check whether the data avilable is compatible with the data that the model expects.